amaddux9/amaddux9.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I am a co-organizer of the <a href='https://nccr-automation.ch/'>NCCR Automation</a> Junior Retreat taking place April 15 to 17.
+I am a co-organizer of the <a href='https://nccr-automation.ch/'>NCCR Automation</a> Junior Retreat taking place April, 15 to 17.